Pearson-Higher-Ed/contextual-help/README.md

   }
 }));
 ```

+## Accessibility

+### Keyboard focus
+Refer to the [drawer](https://github.com/Pearson-Higher-Ed/drawer) documentation for accessibility on the drawer component.
+The drawer takes care of managin focus as the drawer is opened and closed.

+Contextual-Help uses the BasicView and the DetailView of the drawer.
+The BasicView is used to present a list of topics and excerpts that are clickable.
+Clicking on one will cause the display to a DetailView containing the full text of the help topic.
+Only focusable elements within the specific view that is visible are available to assistive technologies (AT) and screen readers.

+### Heading order
+In the main topics list (BasicView), the phrase "Help Topics" is an h2 element.
+The name of each topic in the topics list is an h3 element.

+On a specific topic (DetailView), the name of the topic is an h2 element.
+Any headings inside the topic should be smaller, starting with h3 for the main subtopics.
+They should not jump to h4, h5, or h6, but follow good content heading structure.

+### Accordions/disclosure widgets
+In order to include an accordion or disclosure widget inside content, the html5 <summary> and <detail> tags should be used.
+Placing the summary tag within the detail tag will cause the summary information only to be visible by default.
+Clicking on the summary will show/hide the content of the detail tag.

 ## External Dependencies
 React and ReactDOM(v0.14 or v15) are external dependencies required to use this component.
 They are npm-installable or availalbe from a third-party CDN.